johantre/msword-properties-generator/README.md

 How to provide?
 2 options:
 - Update the [OffersCustomer.xlsx](res/OffersCustomer.xlsx) locally, Git commit & Push it back to this Repo.
 (Requires some Git knowledge)
 - GitHub Actions > Select **"Generate, Send and add to Dropbox"** workflow > **"Run workflow"**<br>to generate the documents and have them send to the given mail.<br>
+This process takes on average about 2 min.
 Behind the scenes [Provider data](#Provider data) will be picked up to consolidate in the generating of the document pair. (docx & pdf)<br>
 So be aware that you'll need to have your Provider data in there as well for this to work.<br>Take into account Attention regarding the mail address.
 <br><a href="assets/img.png"><img src="assets/img.png" width="200"></a>